Victorian Style Homes: 9 Interesting Facts For You

 1. Victorian Style Homes Have Multiple Sub-Styles

-Victorian-style homes don’t just fall under one category, they encompass several architectural sub-styles as part of an umbrella term.
+Victorian-style homes don’t just fall under one category: they encompass several architectural sub-styles as part of an umbrella term.

 • Gothic Revival Homes: It takes inspiration from Medieval Gothic Architecture.
 Gothic Revival homes draw their design cues from medieval Gothic architecture, making them one of the more prominent Victorian sub-styles.
-Gothic Revival properties often feature steeply pitched roofs with steeply pitched gables, pointed arches, and decorative tracery windows along with steeply pitched roofs featuring steeply pitched roof pitches; steeply pitched roof pitches; pointed arch windows with decorative tracery; as well as an asymmetrical floorplan designs featuring tower elements for an added dramatic appeal creating dramatic atmosphere within these properties!
+Gothic Revival properties often feature steeply pitched roofs with steeply pitched gables, pointed arches, and decorative tracery windows along with steeply pitched roofs featuring steeply pitched roof pitches; steeply pitched roof pitches; pointed arch windows with decorative tracery; as well as an asymmetrical floorplan designs featuring tower elements for an added dramatic appeal, creating dramatic atmosphere within these properties!

 • Italianate Homes: These unique Victorian-influenced residences take an intriguing approach, often taking cues from Italian villas while adding distinctive Victorian architectural details such as low-pitched roofs, wide eaves, and tall narrow windows with ornate moldings at each window.
 Furthermore, Italianate houses may even sport square towers or cupolas to further personalize this look!